 Detailed Itinerary

-Day 1: Arrive in Split
+Day 1: Arrive in Split, Gateway to the Dalmatian Islands

-Brightly-colored boats in Split's harbor
+See brightly-colored boats bobbing in Split's harbor

 If you're looking for some beach time, make your way to Žnjan Beach.
 Located about 3 miles (5 km) from the city center, this pebble beach is one of Split's largest, with amenities centered around families.
 Relax on the beach while the kids check out the trampolines and bouncy castles, or take a family paddleboat ride.
 Later, stroll along Split's seafront promenade, stopping for dinner at a local restaurant while you watch the sunset.